dmytroholovnia/automation-petstore-poc/README.md

-Here’s a polished and more structured version of your README:

----

 # Automation Petstore POC

 This project is a sample automation framework for API testing using **Java**, **Maven**, **TestNG**, and **RestAssured**.